galaxyproject/galaxy-hub/src/events/GCC2014/Lightning/index.md

 ## Slides

-* Your slides (as PDF or !PowerPoint) should be on the presentation computer before the session starts (talk to [Dave Clements](/src/DaveClements/index.md)) to minimize the risk of BYOD.
+* Your slides (as PDF or PowerPoint) should be on the presentation computer before the session starts (talk to [Dave Clements](/src/DaveClements/index.md)) to minimize the risk of BYOD.
 * You can BYOD (your own computer or whatever) but you are advised not to.
 * **If you do BYOD, we will start swapping out your device at 2 minutes left, rather than 1.**
 * Connection and fiddling time beyond the first minute comes out of your 5 minutes and ***is painful, for everyone.***